llauderesv/bash-idioms/README.md

 ## Requirements

-This project requires Bash 4 to run the examples
+This project requires Bash 4 to run the examples.